kibook/s1kd-tools/tools/s1kd-brexcheck/README.md

 Use the layered BREX concept.
 BREX data modules referenced by other BREX data modules (either specified with -b or referenced by the specified CSDB objects) will also be checked against.

+-N, --omit-issue
+Assume that the issue/inwork numbers are omitted from object filenames (they were created with the -N option).

 -n, --notations
 Check notation rules.
 Any notation names listed in any of the BREX data